-Chris Snow is the Vice President of Corporate Affairs for Consolidated Resource Recovery (CRR).
-CRR is a leader in yard and wood waste recycling in the State of Florida.
-Chris has over 25 years of municipal solid waste management experience in the areas of organics recycling, solid waste collection and recycling programs, disaster debris management, and capital projects planning and construction management.
+Chris Snow is the Vice President of Corporate Operations Veransa.
+Chris has over 30 years of municipal solid waste management experience in the areas of organics recycling, solid waste collection and recycling programs, disaster debris management, and capital projects planning and construction management.
 Chris has an undergraduate degree in Resource Management, and a Masters in Urban Planning from the University of Wisconsin – Milwaukee.
-Chris returns to the RFT’s Board of Directors after taking a short break from many years of service on the Board, and is Chair of the Organics Recycling Committee.
+Chris is the Chapter affiliate director of the Florida Composting Council.